Dogster is reader-supported. When you buy via links on our site, we may earn a commission at no cost to you. Learn more.

 Male vs Female Dobermans

 The Doberman Pinscher, or Doberman, is a loyal, loving, and intelligent breed.
 They can also be energetic, boisterous, and very strong.
-Although temperament is more important than sex, and you can socialize and train a young puppy to integrate into your family, there are some notable differences between the two sexes.
+Although temperament is more important than sex, proper socialization and training are essential for a young puppy to integrate into your family, while there are some minor differences between the two sexes.

 Dogster divider_v3_NEW_MAY_24_